 The cost of living has been rising in recent months in the UK and across the world.

-You can use our Personal Inflation Calculator to see how rising prices are affecting what you spend your money on.
+You can use our Personal Inflation Calculator to get your own, personalised inflation rate based on what you spend your money on.

 - Read more about the cost of living and housing